Joshua-Drake/ManjaroArchivist/README.md

 This extension checks whether a page is found or not before it executes, so this will not prevent users from accessing the new Manjaro forum.

-## Alternatives to Manjaro go landArchivist
+## Alternatives to Manjaro Archivist

 If you are irked by the idea of installing a browser extension created by someone with only one GitHub project, you can achieve the same result described above by downloading TamperMonkey and creating a script with the following code: